Mamma Mia! Here We Go Again-2018

 He worries that coming out will ruin his final year of high school and change his relationships with his circle of friends.
 But he is never ashamed or self-harming in his preference for men.

-Lesser, but still important, high points to the film are the rich diversity among the supporting players.
+Lesser, but still significant, high points to the film are the rich diversity among the supporting players.

 Several of Simon’s friends are black, and his parents are liberal, open-minded, and well-rounded.
 Of course, they will be accepting of their son’s chosen lifestyle.

-Love, Simon also features diversity among the teachers as the theater teacher is not only black, but she is a champion for LGBT fairness.
-These qualities are always a breath of fresh air in film, especially when the target audience undoubtedly is of a younger demographic.
+Love, Simon also features diversity among the teachers.
+The theater teacher is not only black but also a champion for LGBT fairness.
+These qualities are always a breath of fresh air in film, especially when the target audience undoubtedly is younger.

 The filmmakers succeed at breaking a key barrier with Love, Simon.
 As often is the case, LGBT-themed films target the LGBT audience, which makes sense.

 In the case of Love, Simon, the film is an experience that the entire family can watch together, regardless of anyone’s sexual preferences.
-This detail is incredibly important as LGBT matters should be taken as everyday factors in life.
+This detail is critical, as LGBT matters should be considered daily.

 At the risk of pigeon-holing, the fact that Simon is masculine and popular and not the slightest bit effeminate or girly is undoubtedly a key to the film’s success.

-On that note, the film does add in an extremely effeminate, and out, supporting character named Ethan.
+On that note, the film does add an extremely effeminate and outgoing supporting character named Ethan.
 I am not sure this character is necessary other than to contrast with Simon.

-Perhaps to drive the point home that Simon is a cool, macho guy and Ethan is not?
-In one scene it is assumed that Simon and Ethan are boyfriends and Simon seems mildly disgusted by this.
-I’m not sure this sub-plot works or serves the film’s overall message very well.
+Perhaps to drive the point home, Simon is a cool, macho guy, and Ethan is not.
+In one scene, it is assumed that Simon and Ethan are boyfriends, and Simon seems mildly disgusted by this.
+I’m not sure this subplot works or serves the film’s overall message very well.

-Otherwise, Love, Simon contains frequently seen supporting character types that bring us seasoned filmgoers back to the days of the 1980’s teen coming of age films like Pretty in Pink (1986) and Sixteen Candles (1984).
+Love, Simon contains frequently seen supporting character types that bring us seasoned filmgoers back to the days of the 1980s teen coming-of-age films like Pretty in Pink (1986) and Sixteen Candles (1984).

-Several subplots involving characters having crushes on other characters while another character likes them are added to the mix for fun and a little drama.
+Several subplots involving characters having crushes on other characters, while another character likes them, are added to the mix for fun and a little drama.

-The conclusion is sweet as the initial mystery of “who is the other gay student?” is finally revealed amid a nice scene of Simon waiting on a Ferris wheel for his online admirer to arrive.
+The conclusion is sweet as the initial mystery of “who is the other gay student?” is finally revealed amid a lovely scene of Simon waiting on a Ferris wheel for his online admirer to arrive.

 In a purely inclusive moment, the entire school surrounds the newly united couple and beams with pride as the duo tenderly kisses.
-It’s a heartfelt moment and an enormous lesson in dignity and spirit that mass audience members are exposed to.
+Mass audience members are exposed to a heartfelt moment and an enormous lesson in dignity and spirit.

-Director Greg Berlanti creates a lovely Hollywood film, rich with diversity, a powerful story, and a strong inclusive element.
+Director Greg Berlanti creates a lovely Hollywood film that is rich with diversity, a powerful story, and an inclusive element.

-Sure, the film is not heavy and either skim over or misses discussions of powerful emotions that many gay youngsters face, but is nonetheless a brave and necessary story in its own right.
+Sure, the film is not heavy and either skims over or misses discussions of powerful emotions that many gay youngsters face, but it is nonetheless a brave and necessary story in its own right.

-Love, Simon (2018) is classy, tender, and quite a nice experience.
+Love, Simon (2018) is classy, tender, and quite a pleasant experience.

 A Wrinkle in Time-2018

-Starring-Storm Reid, Oprah Winfrey, Reese Witherspoon
+Starring Storm Reid, Oprah Winfrey, Reese Witherspoon

 Scott’s Review #788